 Only Maine's directive specifically mentions the required size of the dining facility, adopting the ACA guideline to have "adequate space" for serving meals.
 Connecticut's correctional directive does not incorporate the ACA guideline for dining facility size.
 Most states, however, require as policy that food service conform with established security, safety, and sanitation regulations, which requires adherence to state health department requirements for foodservice establishments.
 Half of the New England states specifically require supervision of food preparation and dining areas.
 Connecticut's correctional directive, for example, requires a "high level of security" in food preparation, serving, and dining areas.
 Massachusetts correctional foodservice policies adopt the ACA guidance language requiring direct supervision by staff members during meal service.
-New Hampshire Department of Corrections' administrative code requires supervision of food service by a food services supervisor but does not require supervision by security personnel during meal service.
-Rhode Island's directive mentions supervision of menu planning and food production but does not explicitly mention supervision of meal service.
-Vermont's directive does not include any language about dining supervision.
+New Hampshire Department of Corrections' administrative code requires supervision of food service by a food service supervisor but does not require supervision of menu planning and food production but does not explicitly mention supervision of menu planning and food production but does not explicitly mention supervision.